Press

 Asking this question appears way easier than providing a convincing, solid answer.
 There is plenty of material available to be analyzed - the daily stream that is being generated - but its impact is obscure.
 In addition, democratic nations have different versions of democracy, have different sizes, different cultural histories, and thus one can expect that the mediating role of the press on the discourses between a government and the population varies.
 Plus there is the temporal dimension with fluctuating international developments, which can cause a government having to act quickly versus being able to engage in extensive public debates.

-Consequently, what follows cannot be more than a random selection of "data-points" that come to mind from the preceding decades that we will use to draw some tentative conclusions.
+Consequently, what follows cannot be more than a random selection of 'data-points' that come to mind from the preceding decades that we will use to draw some tentative conclusions.

 Major impacts of the press